San Diego Airbag Attorneys

 California’s product liability laws set a strict deadline for filing a claim involving a faulty airbag.
 The time limit starts from the date the accident occurs, typically two years from the incident.
 Sometimes, specific circumstances can extend the time frame.
 The following are examples of situations that may pause or extend the statutory period:

-- The victim was mentally or physically incapacitated to file for civil action.
+- The victim was too mentally or physically incapacitated to file for civil action.

 - The victim was not aware of the injuries until later.

-- The victim does not know that the airbags were defective at the time of the accident.
+- The victim did not know that the airbags were defective at the time of the accident.

 However, if the victim cannot file a claim due to incapacity, a family member or legal representative may pursue legal action on their behalf.

-You should act as soon as possible after an injury related to a defective airbag.
-Our San Diego airbag attorneys are here to ensure you meet all critical deadlines and navigate the legal process with confidence.
-If you are not sure whether you have a valid claim or not, you may fill out our “Do I have a case?” form.
+After sustaining an injury related to a defective airbag, you should act promptly to help you avoid filing your claim past the time limit.
+Our San Diego airbag attorneys are here to help you meet those critical deadlines and navigate the legal process with confidence.
+If you are not sure whether you have a valid claim or not, you may fill out our “Do I Have A Case?” form here.
 We will carefully assess your case to let you know of your possible legal options, given your situation.

 Airbag Injuries Statistics

 One of the most notable cases of defective airbags involves Takata, a Japanese automotive parts manufacturer.
 In 2015, a massive recall of vehicles equipped with Takata airbags began.
-By 2021, there were approximately 67 million vehicles recalled.
+By 2021, a recall affecting tens of millions of vehicles and approximately 67 million airbags was underway in the United States.
 The potential for explosion upon deployment, which could result in severe injuries or even fatalities, triggered the recall.
-The National Highway Traffic Safety Administration (NHTSA) reported that there were 28 people killed due to Takata PSAN airbag inflators.
+The National Highway Traffic Safety Administration (NHTSA) reported that defective Takata PSAN airbag inflators have caused 28 deaths in the U.S.

 According to NHTSA, frontal airbags reportedly saved over 50,000 lives from 1987 to 2017.
 Airbags aim to save lives, but they can also lead to injuries.
 These incidents can occur if they deploy too hard or if a person is too near the airbag.
 Early airbags had this problem, especially with vehicles manufactured before 1998.
 The NHTSA reported that frontal airbag deployment in low-speed crashes caused over 290 deaths between 1990 and 2008.
 Victims were primarily children, unbelted passengers, and drivers sitting too close to the steering wheel.